Differences from Cloud Native Build

 Workspace is essentially a Cloud Native Build pipeline with service.vscode declared.

-Both share the same underlying execution mechanism — both are defined via .cnb.yml configuration files, scheduled by the Cloud Native Build engine, and both support stages, docker, imports, and other configuration options.
+Both share the same underlying execution mechanism — defined via .cnb.yml, scheduled by the Cloud Native Build engine, and supporting stages, docker, imports, and other configuration options.

 Core Differences